chahn/agent-concepts/roadmap.md

 # Reflective Agent Architecture with Self-Synthesizing Tool Graphs: Toward Composable, LLM-Augmented Workflow Construction and Procedural Memory

----

 ## Abstract

 We propose a **reflective agent architecture** built on a hybrid ReAct/CodeAct pattern that extends the conventional tool-use paradigm by enabling the agent to *author, persist, and compose its own executable code blocks as first-class tools*.
 Unlike standard tool-calling agents — which operate over a fixed, developer-defined toolset — our agent dynamically extends its capabilities by writing code that can be saved for deferred execution, reused across sessions, and composed into multi-step workflows.
 Each code block may itself invoke large language models (LLMs) for sub-tasks such as classification, summarization, translation, or structured data extraction, effectively enabling the agent to construct *sub-agents* and *AI-augmented pipelines* at runtime.

-A central claim of this work is that persisted code blocks, composed workflows, and constructed graphs constitute a form of **procedural memory** for the agent — an externalized, inspectable, and evolving repository of *how to do things*.
-Where conventional agent memory stores facts (declarative) or conversation history (episodic), our architecture enables the agent to accumulate and refine **skills as executable knowledge**.
-The agent does not merely remember that a task was completed; it retains the operational procedure for completing it, can retrieve and re-execute it, and can compose previously acquired procedures into novel higher-order workflows.
-This makes the architecture a vehicle for *cumulative skill acquisition* in agentic systems.
+The central scientific contribution lies not in any single component but in their integration: existing frameworks offer either CodeAct without persistence (smolagents), skill persistence without industrial applicability (Voyager), or workflow execution without agent-driven construction (n8n, LangGraph).
+Our architecture bridges the gap between academic proof-of-concept and industry-ready framework by organizing persisted, versioned, and composable code blocks into a **skill library** — a structured, executable, and growing collection of *operational procedures*.
+The agent stores not only *that* a task was solved but *how* — and can retrieve, reuse, and compose that solution with others into more complex workflows.
 Importantly, the resulting workflow graphs follow what we call the **"Build with AI, Execute Deterministically"** paradigm: the AI agent designs and wires the graph, but the resulting pipeline can be triggered and run by users, schedulers, or APIs with zero LLM involvement and zero hallucination risk at runtime — provided the constituent nodes are standard code.
 The LLM is a *design-time cost*, not a *runtime cost*.

 This self-extending property raises fundamental questions at the intersection of agent architecture, dataflow programming, and graph-based workflow composition.
 In particular, we identify a core tension in **state management for dynamically composed heterogeneous processing graphs**: code blocks require interoperability (suggesting universal input/output contracts), yet the intermediate outputs between sequential steps are often ephemeral, schema-diverse, and ill-suited to storage in a monolithic shared state.
 We argue that this problem demands a *layered state model* that distinguishes between edge-scoped data flow, workflow-scoped context, and persistent agent memory — drawing on concepts from dataflow programming, scoped environments in programming language theory, and hypergraph-based workflow representations.

-We identify the **[Agent Skills](https://agentskills.io/home)** open standard ([overview](https://agentskills.io/home), [specification](https://agentskills.io/specification)) — a portable format for packaging agent capabilities as folders of instructions, scripts, and resources — as a natural serialization layer for procedural memory in this architecture.
-While not yet integrated into the [smolagents](https://huggingface.co/docs/smolagents) framework our prototype is built on, Agent Skills provides the discovery, activation, and progressive disclosure mechanisms that map directly onto the procedural memory lifecycle.
+The **[Agent Skills](https://agentskills.io/home)** open standard ([specification](https://agentskills.io/specification)) — a portable format for packaging agent capabilities — serves as the natural serialization layer for the skill library.
 We propose extensions to the standard to support composability metadata and workflow graph packaging.
-The architecture is deliberately framework-agnostic: smolagents — an open-source framework maintained by Hugging Face and chosen for its native CodeAct support — is a modular component that can be replaced without affecting the core contributions.
+The architecture is deliberately framework-agnostic: smolagents — an open-source framework maintained by Hugging Face — is a modular, replaceable component.

-We outline a research agenda organized around six pillars: (1) formalizing composability contracts for agent-authored code blocks, (2) designing a layered state architecture for dynamic workflow graphs, (3) developing graph-theoretic representations for self-modifying agent workflows, (4) understanding procedural memory formation, retrieval, and refinement in self-extending agents, (5) solving secure authentication and credential management for agent-authored code that interacts with external systems and APIs, and (6) building evaluation frameworks for correctness, safety, and emergent capability.
+The research agenda is organized around four guiding questions: (1) formalizing composability contracts for agent-authored code blocks within the dataflow programming paradigm, (2) skill retrieval and composition in growing skill libraries, (3) secure credential management for agent-authored code with external API access, and (4) determining the deterministic boundary in hybrid workflows.
+The project is carried out as a collaborative research effort between the University of Bayreuth and a Bavarian technology company, targeting technology transfer into the Bavarian Mittelstand, the manufacturing industry, and public administration.

 ---